 contains insert statements that provides initial database data.
-This is particularly useful when hibernate.hbm2dll.auto=cr is set in persistence.xml.hibernate.hbm2dll.auto=create-drop causes the schema to be recreated each time the application is deployed.
+This is particularly useful when hibernate.hbm2dll.auto=create-drop causes the schema to be recreated each time the application is deployed.

 main/resources/META-INF/persistence.xml

 establishes that this project contains JPA entities and it identifies the datasource, which is deployed alongside the project.
 It also includes the hibernate.hbm2dll.auto property set to create-drop by default.